TV Meteorologist

 What do you honestly think about HAARP?

-Asked by Jake almost 7 years ago
+Asked by Jake about 7 years ago

 Really haven't researched much so no opinion.